naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/2.Network-Access/network-access.md

 - C. Changing the MTU is an easy and effective method for raising speed.
 - D. For jumbo frames to be effective, all devices on the VLAN, including switches, must support them.

+A:- D, when the MTU is changed on the VLAN, it has little consequence to normal MTU communications, it must be supported end to end or it can actually decrease performance

 15. Which is a benefit of implementing VLANs with a layer 3 router?
 - A. VLANs can span multiple switches.
 - B. Implementing routed VLANs will decrease the broadcast domains.
 - C. ACLs can be employed to secure VLANs.
 - D. All of the above.

+A:- C, when layer 3 (routed vlans) is implemented, it allows for a more secure network with the use of ACLs applied to the VLAN interface.
+A single VLAN spanning multiple switches is a benefit of implementing VLANs and not routed VLANs.
+When you implement VLANs, the broadcast domains increase.